MicrosoftDocs/Viva/Viva/insights/advanced/admin/skills-landscape.md

 Before we get started, there are a few things you should know:
 * People need to have eligible licenses for both **Viva Insights** and **Skills in Viva** to be included in this report
-* The skills data will import from Skills in Viva to Viva Insights through APIs.
+* The skills data imports from Skills in Viva to Viva Insights through APIs.
 Your Microsoft 365 admin or knowledge admin needs to provide consent in the MAC portal to confirm the connection.
 * Only people with Viva Insights analyst role can run and set up this report.
 Your Insights admin needs to assign the analyst role to enable their access.
 * For this private preview, the report is only available in English.
 * For this private preview, the report only includes the past month of skills insights.
 You can run the report monthly to track skill trends and changes.

-To populate the report in Power BI, you will need to set up and successfully run the predefined **Skills landscape** query in Viva Insights.
+To populate the report in Power BI, you need to set up, and successfully run the predefined **Skills landscape** query in Viva Insights.

 :::image type="content" source="../images/pbi-01.png" alt-text="Screenshot of run analysis to populate report.":::

 ## Prerequisites
-Before you can run the queries and populate the report in Power BI, you’ll need to:
+Before you can run the queries and populate the report in Power BI, you need to:
 * Be assigned the role of **Insights Analyst** in Viva Insights.
 * Have the December 2022 (or newer) version of Power BI Desktop installed.
 If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then go to [Get Power BI Desktop](https://www.microsoft.com/en-us/power-platform/products/power-bi/getting-started-with-power-bi) to download and install the latest version.
 * People must be eligible for both **Skills in Viva** and **Viva Insights** to be included in this report. **Skills data** is required for this report.
-Please contact your knowledge admin or Microsoft 365 admin for details.
+Contact your knowledge admin or Microsoft 365 admin for details.

 ## Report setup
 ### Run query